Day and Night: Habitability of Tidally Locked Planets with Sporadic Rotation: Introduction

-The nature of these not-quite-synchronous spin states is different from both the tidally locked state and the spin states observed in the solar system's terrestrial planets.
-The primary difference is how the spin behavior and direction, with respect to the star, can change on the order of years. \citet{Vinson2019}, who conducted a similar analysis as this paper on spin behavior, describe this unique spin state as chaotic.
-We classify this spin state, generally, as 'tidally locked with sporadic rotation' (TLSR).
-We reserve the term 'chaotic' as a type of spin regime for times when the planet exhibits continuous rapid transitions between spin behaviors for an extended period of time without settling.
 The TLSR spin state is unique in that the spin behavior is often not consistently tidally locked nor is it consistently rotating.
 Instead, the planet may suddenly switch between spin behaviors that have lasted for only a few years or up to hundreds of millennia.
 The spin behavior can occasionally be tidally locked with small or large librations in the longitude of the substellar point.
+The planet may flip between stable tidally locked positions by spinning $180^{\circ}$ so that the previous substellar longitude is now located at the new antistellar point, and vice versa.
 The planet may also spin with respect to the star, having many consecutive full rotations.
 The spin direction can also change, causing prograde and retrograde spins.
 Although to be clear, while the planet may change spin direction with respect to the star and the substellar point, the planet's intrinsic spin compared to an outside observer does not change direction.
-Lastly, the planet may spin $180^{\circ}$ so that the previous substellar longitude is now located at the new antistellar point, and vice versa.
+Lastly, the planet may exhibit prolonged transient behavior (PTB), where frequent and successive transitions between behaviors occur for an extended period of time without settling.
+See Section \ref{sec:Analyses} for full descriptions of the four common types of spin behavior we classify as 'spin regimes'.

 The often inconsistent behavior of the TLSR spin state is an interesting prospect for habitability and climate as the temperature fluctuations of any point on the planet will be extreme, perhaps excluding around the poles.
 However, the persistent nature of the different spin regimes is another factor to consider.
 Such a planet may not have a single, persistent global climate as it is described for Earth, but it may have multiple climate states that are determined by the present and past spin regimes as well as the response time of the climate system to a change in spin.
 One can imagine many complicated situations that these planets would experience in the TLSR state.